what are worship services like?

 Worship is the heart of our community.
 Every week we gather to share the Good News of God’s unconditional love for all creation.
 Every week we remember and celebrate God’s promises fulfilled in the life, death, and resurrection of Jesus Christ.

 Our congregation is rather evenly divided among people from Baptist, Catholic, mainline Protestant, or Pentecostal traditions.
 We work hard to create worship services that are relevant, reverent, and uniquely MCC while still offering people liturgies, ritual, and music that they value from those traditions.
-On any given Sunday you might sing a hymn you remember singing in your grandparents’ church, hear a sermon that weaves together ancient texts and current events, and clap along to a contemporary praise song accompanied by drums and guitar.
+At any given worship service you might sing a hymn you remember singing in your grandparents’ church, hear a sermon that weaves together ancient texts and current events, and clap along to a contemporary praise song accompanied by drums and guitar.
 Several times a year you’ll experience services that are uniquely MCC Austin, like Fat Sunday or our summertime Bible on Broadway series.

 Every time we worship, we gather at the communion table.
 We find inspiration in the reminders of Jesus’ life and teachings, and hope in the assurance of God’s unconditional love and forgiveness.
 The Presider offers an invitation to all present, then shares the words that we believe Jesus spoke at his last meal with his disciples.
 After that, the Presider states that at MCC Austin, like at MCC Churches all over the world, you do not have to be a member of this church or any church to share the communion meal.
 You may come to the table by yourself or with friends or family, and you will be offered a communion wafer dipped into grape juice along with a brief blessing.